how to connect an SDR to the IC-7100…

-But one thing it doesn’t have is an I.F. output for a panadapter.
+But unfortunately it doesn’t have is a real-time spectrum display, or an output for a panadapter.
 Of course, I just had to add one, because a panadapter is just too useful to be without.
 Gone are the days of slowing dialing through the bands to hear what’s there.
 With a panadapter, you see the whole band at once, and just click on interesting signals to instantly tune to them.
 Dialing through a band is like living in a house with one small window.
 Running a panadapter is like knocking out a whole wall!

 What’s a Panadapter?

 A panadapter is a spectrum scope.
 It displays a section of radio frequency spectrum as a real-time graph of signal strength (Y) and frequency (X).
 It also displays a recent history of signals as a moving “waterfall” graphic.
 This allows the user to see the whole band at once, as opposed to having to slowly tune through a band to find signals.
 It also allows the user to visually check the spectral purity of signals.
 So it’s like a spectrum analyzer, but thousands of dollars cheaper.

 Many hams still do not understand the benefit of a panadapter.
 But once they start using one they see how useful it is and how much it adds to the enjoyment of ham radio.
 You instantly see band activity, adjacent QSOs, who’s splattering, and when another favorite frequency becomes active.
 You are no longer limited to that 3kHz window for band information.
 And after a little while, you’ll love tuning by simply clicking on a signal.

 How it Works

 There are several ways to implement a panadapter with a ham radio.
 Each has advantages and disadvantages.